albenaveseli/DataSecurity_Detyra2/README.md

 -  **Separation of Concerns**
   Each core functionality (encoding, decoding, mapping, playback) is implemented in its own class: `MorseEncoder`, `MorseDecoder`, `MorseMap`, and `MorsePlayer`.
 This modular structure promotes better readability, testing, and maintenance.
+ **Bidirectional Mapping**
+  The `MorseMap` class uses a static constructor to automatically generate a reverse mapping from Morse code to characters.
+This eliminates manual duplication and ensures consistency between encoding and decoding processes.

 ##  **Description of the Morse Code Logic**